amitkaps/narrativeviz/workshop.md

 ## Workshop Details
 **Participant Profile** — The workshop is ideal for anyone who is interested in learning the art and craft of visualizing data and communicating persuasively through stories.
 You could be working with large and complex data-sets as an analyst or using a small datasets to create simple charts and slides in your presentation as a manager.
-There is no pre-requisite skills, knowledge or roles necessary for attending the workshop.
-Only a open approach to learning through listening, observation, and participation in the workshop activities and discussion.
+There are no pre-requisite skills, knowledge or roles necessary for attending the workshop.
+Only an open approach to learning through listening, observation, and participation in the workshop activities and discussion is required.

 **Number of Participants** —  The maximum number of participants for the workshop would be capped at 30.
 The small class size would enable a more participative environment with group interaction and presentations possible as well as opportunities to have one-to-one learning interactions.